sábado, 16 de septiembre de 2017

 Multilingualism and emotions, a possible reality

-Visiting Ecole Claire Fontaine, August 2017, with the founder, Mrs. Joelle Dumas
+With the principal and founder, Mrs. Joelle Dumas

-Although the experience is hard to put into words, these lines which accompany some images of capturing intimate moments, may help you to understand the human value of the school’s teaching philosophy.
-I modestly hope that this account of my experience will help other professionals in the field of education to understand the essence and importance of multilingualism and senses in early childhood education, and the multiple benefits on cognitive and emotional development of a child.
+Although this experience is difficult to put into words, these lines, which accompany images capturing intimate moments, may help convey the human value of the school’s teaching philosophy.
+I humbly hope that this account of my experience will help other education professionals understand the essence and importance of multilingualism and sensory development in early childhood education, as well as the many benefits they have on a child’s cognitive and emotional growth.

-They used natural sources that can be transformed with the imagination to suit a wide variety of purposes.
+They used natural materials that could be transformed through imagination to serve a wide variety of purposes.

-Musical education has an important role based on the extensive research which shows that, before birth, music stimulates the brain and provides a platform for developing hearing, language, and communication skills, as well as creativity.
-Using the Universal Dauffenbach method, the children were exposed to music education early, a teaching experience imported from France that is proven to be very successful.
+Musical education played an important role, supported by extensive research showing that even before birth, music stimulates the brain and provides a foundation for the development of auditory, language, and communication skills, as well as creativity.
+Using the Universal Dauffenbach Method, children were introduced to music education at an early age.
+This approach, imported from France, has proven to be highly successful.

-In all of the activities they used a simultaneous early bilingualism in which each teacher addressed the child in their respective native language.
-The activities were part of a globalization in a multilingual environment of creative, playful, and participatory experiences.
+In all activities, a model of simultaneous early bilingualism was used, in which each teacher addressed the children in their respective native language.
+The activities were part of a holistic approach within a multilingual environment, fostering creative, playful, and participatory experiences.

 The main basis of this method is that the child naturally acquires the language system which is important to establish close relationships with the people around them (Abdelilah-Bauher).